 ACL programs and services funded under the Older Americans Act (OAA) are designed to empower older adults to remain independent, healthy, and safe in their homes and communities for as long as possible.
-Legal assistance and elder rights programs, along with other AoA programs and services, help to promote the independence, autonomy, and well-being of older persons.
+Legal assistance and elder rights programs, along with other AoA programs and services, help to promote the independence, autonomy, and well-being of older persons through legal advocacy interventions.

-ACL-funded protection and advocacy systems also provide critical advocacy and legal services to people with disabilities of all ages.
+In addition, ACL-funded protection and advocacy systems provide critical advocacy and legal services to people with disabilities of all ages.

 Administration on Aging Legal Assistance Programs